spring-attic/spring-hadoop/samples/wordcount/readme.txt

 This directory contains the source files.
 For building, JDK 1.6+ are required

-a) To build and run the sample as a JUnit test, use the following command:
+a) To build, test and run the sample, use the following command:

 *nix/BSD OS:
-$ ../../gradlew
+$ ../gradlew

 Windows OS:
-$ ..\..\gradlew
+$ ..\gradlew

 If you have Gradle installed and available in your classpath, you can simply type:
 $ gradle

-The rest of the document refers to only the *nix/BSD OS style command line

-b) To build and run the sample as a standalone Java application:

-$ ../../gradlew installApp
-$ ./build/install/wordcount/bin/wordcount classpath:/launch-context.xml job1

-This uses the CommandLineJobRunner launcher from the Spring Batch project.

-4. Importing sample code to eclipse
+3. IDE IMPORT

-run the command
+To import the code inside an IDE run the command

+For Eclipse
-$ ../../gradlew eclipse
+$ ../gradlew eclipse

-This will generate an eclipse .profile file that you can import into eclipse.
+For IDEA
+$ ../gradlew idea

+This will generate the IDE specific project files.